Discover more from Elegant Legal Writing

 Keep footnotes short.

-Consider whether you really need to make the point you’re making; if not, delete it.
+Consider whether you need to make your point; if not, delete it.
 Always try to cut and simplify.

-Do not allow footnotes to break across pages.[3]
+Do not allow footnotes to break across pages.4

 Subscribe for free to receive new posts in your inbox: